How to Select a Physical Therapy Degree Program near Weston 33326

-Licensed physical therapists practice in close partnerships with other Wildwood FL medical specialists, including chiropractors, physicians, dentists and nurses.
-They may also supervise one or more physical therapy assistants who work for them assisting with diagnosing and treating their patients.
-Something to keep in mind for anyone considering entering the physical therapy profession, it is quite physically demanding.
-Physical therapists routinely lift heavy equipment as well as patients, and stand, crouch and kneel for long periods of time on a daily basis.
+Licensed physical therapists work in close association with other Weston FL health specialists, including doctors, chiropractors, dentists and nurses.
+They can also supervise several physical therapy assistants who work under them assisting with the diagnosis and treatment of their patients.
+Something to bear in mind for anyone thinking about going into the physical therapy profession, it is quite physically demanding.
+Physical therapists regularly lift patients and heavy equipment, and stand, crouch and kneel for long periods of time on a daily basis.

 Physical Therapist Degrees Offered